Ali & Nino

 Thumbing-through

-I open the book and I am overwhelmed and in awe by my first impression.
-Images over images on these 364 pages – hundreds! – many of which were never seen before (at least not by me).
-Century-old postcards from Baku, maps, buildings, people, countless book covers.
-Some of these images are sensational, like Lev Nussimbaum’s birth certificate – published for the first time ever.
-Or the Ashumov building in Baku, the last residence of the Nussimbaum family – which obviously has been identified in the meantime.
-Wonderful!
+I open the book and I’m overwhelmed and in awe.
+Images over images on these 364 pages – hundreds of them! – many of which I’d never seen before!
+Century-old postcards from Baku, maps, buildings – like the Nussimbaum residence -, people, countless book covers.
+Some of these images are sensational, like that letter with an excerpt of Lev Nussimbaum’s birth certificate from the State Archive in Kiev – published for the first time ever.

-This went on and on – no matter on which page I was reading.
+This went on and on – no matter what I was reading.

 So I tried another strategy: